christerengman/examples-boot-mashup/README.md

 ## Known Issues

 The external services are slow and rate limited which occasionally causes HTTP 503 errors all the way back to the client.
-This could however be solved with caching (e.g. using EHCache) and retry functionality with exponential back-off.
+Caching has been implemented but of course only helps for repetitive calls for the same artist.